UltimaHoarder/UltimaScraper/README.md

     This function will scrape the username/link you pass.
     The function will return true if scrape has finished and false if something went wrong.

+# FAQ
+Before troubleshooting, make sure you're using Python 3.8.

+Error: Access Denied

+    Make sure your cookies are correct.

+AttributeError: type object 'datetime.datetime' has no attribute 'fromisoformat'

+    Only works with Python 3.7 and above.

+I'm getting authed into the wrong account

+    Enjoy the free content.